Fill your College Details

 Libraries of Graphic Program in C

-• Graphics.h: graphics.h is a simple C library for basic 2D graphics like shapes and lines.
+• Graphics.h: a simple C library for basic 2D graphics, including shapes and lines.
 It is perfect for beginners learning graphics programming.
 It’s easy to use but lacks support for modern graphics and 3D rendering.
-It mainly works with older compilers like Turbo C++.
+It mainly works with older compilers, such as Turbo C++.

 • OpenGL: Strong and comprehensive C graphics library that allows the creation of the best 3D graphics.
 It offers an enormous range of tools for rendering 3D objects and developing interactive applications.